 (6) A person making a disclosure under this section incurs no civil or criminal liability as a result of the disclosure, and is not to be regarded for any purpose as being in breach of the duty of confidentiality.

-[Section 57 amended by No. 34 of 2004 Sch.
+[Section 57 amended: No. 34 of 2004 Sch.
 2 cl.
 20(2).]

 58. Confidentiality